-It’s the 30th anniversary of the Forward Prizes for Poetry, the most influential awards for new poetry in the UK and Ireland, honouring fresh voices alongside internationally established names – and this year the glittering awards ceremony will take place right here in Manchester.
-Yup, even though it’s a while off yet, we’re excited and honoured, as a UNESCO City of Literature, to be holding the shindig in November – it’s usually in the wilds of London’s South Bank with, before All That, a Northern preview event up here.
+It’s the 31st anniversary of the Forward Prizes for Poetry, the most coveted awards for new poetry in the UK and Ireland, honouring fresh voices alongside internationally established names – and this year the glittering awards ceremony will take place in Leeds.

 Since the first awards were made in 1992, some of the most recognised names in poetry have been lauded, including current Poet Laureate Simon Armitage, along with Manchester faces Carol Ann Duffy and Jackie Kay, plus the likes of Caleb Femi, Thom Gunn, Seamus Heaney, Ted Hughes and Claudia Rankine.
-Three categories are up for grabs: The Forward Prize for Best Collection (£10,000), The Felix Dennis Prize for Best First Collection (£5,000) and The Forward Prize for Best Single Poem (£1,000).
-They are accompanied by the Forward Book of Poetry, an annual anthology which brings together the best new work published in the UK and Ireland.
+Last year, Kim Moore and Helen Mort, who both teach at the Manchester Writing School, were up for awards, with Kim taking the top prize.

 Can’t make it in person?
-Fear not, there will be an option to book a livestream ticket for this event nearer the time.
+Don’t worry, there will be an option to book a livestream ticket for this event nearer the time.